-Each Signal LCC contains 8 general purpose I/O lines plus 16 LED drivers.
-Each I/O line has the ability to watch for 6 events (consumers) and to send out 6 events. (producers) Each I/O line contains two registers.
+Each Signal LCC-32H contains 8 general purpose I/O lines plus control for 32 head drivers boards.
+(3 LEDs per head) Each I/O line has the ability to watch for 6 events (consumers) and to send out 6 events. (producers) Each I/O line contains two registers.
 One register remembers the 'State' of the line. (on or off) The second register remembers the state of the 'Veto' option.
 The veto option may be used to allow or disallow some events used to control or respond to the line.